-- OBJ: Explain Darwin's main contribution(s) to the theory of evolution - TOP: What was Darwin's contribution to the theory of evolution? - MSC: Understanding b.
-Gregor Mendel.
+- OBJ: Explain Darwin's main contribution(s) to the theory of evolution - TOP: What was Darwin's contribution to the theory of evolution? - MSC: Understanding - 27.
+Gregor Mendel's discovery of the principles of inheritance contributed to the field of: - a. psychology.